piaodbg/basic-ftp-socks/README.md

 Currently, I have found that basic-ftp (https://github.com/patrickjuchli/basic-ftp) by patrickjuchli is still actively maintained.
 It is an excellent library, but unfortunately, it does not support Socks5.
 Therefore, I have forked this project and added Socks5 support.
 However, since I need to use it based on the local socks5 proxy client Clash, I have only tested it with Clash and have not tested it with other proxy tools.

+## Installation

+`npm install basic-ftp-socks`

 ## Usage

-For detailed usage, please refer to the instructions for Basic FTP.
+For detailed usage, please refer to the instructions for basic-ftp.
 Here, I will only list the added content:

 ```js
 const ftp = require("basic-ftp")